Some of the common questions I hear a lot of parents ask when looking for a for their child,

 Therefore, steel is a cheaper material due to the weight difference.
 Depending on your budget, I’d highly recommend you go for a lighter bike if possible.
 Ideally, kids shouldn’t be riding bikes that are twice their weight.

-With 20″ bikes, you can notice there is usually a lower standover height for girls, making it easier for them to put their legs over the bike.
-A good example is the Electra Sweet Ride 20.
+You can notice there is usually a lower standover height for girls, making it easier for them to put their legs over the bike.
+A good example is the Electra Sprocket.

-20″ bikes are where gearing is almost always introduced.
-But don’t be surprised to see 20″ bikes which come with a single gear as well.
-One such example is the Electra Sweet Ride 20 for girls.
+20 inch bikes are where gearing is almost always introduced.
+But don’t be surprised to see some models that come with a single gear as well.
+One such example is the Electra Sprocket for girls.

-There are various gearing configurations, depending on what the manufacturer specification are.
+There are various gearing configurations, depending on what the manufacturer specification is.
 You’ll see bikes with 6, 7, or 8 gears.
-The number of available gears is determined by the number of cogs at the rear.
+The number of cogs determines the number of available gears at the rear.
+Generally, the

-With kids bikes, the gears are controlled by a shifter at the handlebar.
+With kid’s bikes, the gears are controlled by a shifter at the handlebar.
 This can either be a trigger shifter or a grip shifter.
-You can read more about gearing on another more detailed post.
+You can read more about kids’ bike gearing on another more detailed post.

-Most, if not all 20″ bikes come with front and rear brakes.
-There’s no longer rear coaster brakes as found in smaller sized bikes.
+Most, if not all models come with front and rear rim brakes.
+There are no longer rear coaster brakes as found in smaller-sized bikes.

 Children from 5 years old and above should be able to properly use brakes while riding.
 Don’t worry if they’re not fully accustomed to brakes.
 You’ll be surprised how fast they will pick this skill up.

-More expensive options such as the Prevelo Zulu 3 Heir comes with hydraulic disc brakes.
-This provides a very good stopping power, but it also come with an expensive price tag.
+More expensive options such as the Prevelo Zulu 3 comes with hydraulic disc brakes.
+This provides a very good stopping power, but it also comes with an expensive price tag.

-All 20″ bikes come with air-filled tires with an inner tube.
+All models come with air-filled tires with an inner tube.

-The good thing with air-filled tires is that you can increase or decrease the air pressure depending on the terrain for a better ride experience.
+The good thing with air-filled tires is that you can increase or decrease the air pressure depending on the terrain for a better riding experience.

 Going for a rough off-road ride?
 Decrease the air pressure.

-Riding on road?
+Riding on the road?
 Increase the air pressure to reduce the rolling resistance.

-If your child still requires training wheels, you’ll have to purchase them separately.
-The good thing is while 20″ bikes don’t come with training wheels, they’re still compatible with them.
+If your son or daughter still requires training wheels, you’ll have to purchase them separately.
+The good thing is while they don’t come with training wheels, they’re still compatible with them.